ZhenxiangWang/AMS/README.md

 # AMS
-This is a Administrative Management System.
+This is an Administrative Management System.